drojaazu/megadev/README.md

 Be sure to add `$(megadev_path)/lib` to the include path of your IDE or project configuration.

 Within the `lib` directory are the definitions, wrappers and source code for Megadev.
 In general, code is "assembly first" with C wrappers around asm calls.
-In order to facilitate the mixture of C/asm in projects, all memory addresses, registers, and other compile-time constants use C-style `#define` macros, including assembly source files which are passed through the C preprocessor.
-Any files in the lib directory ending in `_def` contains only such definitions and can be `#include`'ed in either C or asm source.
+In order to facilitate the mixture of C/asm in projects, all memory addresses, registers, and other compile-time constants use C-style `#define` directive (including assembly source files which are passed through the C preprocessor).
+Any files in the lib directory ending in `.def.h` contain only such definitions and can be `#include`'ed in either C or asm source.

-For asm source, files ending in `_macros` contain macros, as the name suggests.
-Because these and `_def` files do not contain immediate code, they can be `#include`'ed anywhere in your source code without issues.
+For asm source, files ending in `.macro.s` contain macros, as the name suggests.
+Because these and `.def.h` files do not contain immediate code, they can be `#include`'ed anywhere in your source code without issues.

-For C source, header files without `_def` or `_macros` in the filename should be the files to include in your code.
-(The relevent `_def` file will already be included in the C header.)
+For C source, include the header files ending in `.h` without the `.def` subextension in your code.
+(The relevent `.def.h` file will already be included in the C header.)

 # Megadev Core Concepts & Functions